andreww/fox/DoX/Compilation.md

 * Pathscale, version 2.4 (previous versions untested)
 * XLF version 9.1 (previous versions untested)

-The following compilers are tested and known to fail
+and the following compilers tested and known to fail

 * gfortran prior to and including version 4.1
 * Intel Fortran prior to version 9.0